bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol v0.3 - Myths and Monsters**
 - [ ] **Active Goals - Apr 30 Sprint - Cooldown**
+	- [ ] Polish!
+		- [ ] Doomed effect - apply partial destroyed
+		- [ ] Bless/Curse/Lucky/Unlucky/Consecrate/Desecrate should ALL be using the FX for replacing the border (which Lucky/Unlucky currenly uses)
 	- [ ] **Info View - Saturday/Sunday**
 		- [ ] Holding alt will (while held), change appearance of coins to be more informational.
 			- [ ] Coin label - replaced with the ICON for that coin.